 Given the time and cost involved with the human design of computer games, the ability to automatically generate game content (especially content whose level of difficulty can be easily adjusted to the abilities of human players) is an important problem in computer game design.
-Research on this problem currently goes under the name of procedural content generation (PCG) [1], [2].
-By definition, PCG concerns itself with the generation of all aspects of a game (e.g., game level structure) except computer-controlled non-player character (NPC) agents and the game engine itself [1, p.
-172].
+Research on this problem currently goes under the name of procedural content generation (PCG) [1, 2].

-An important subproblem of PCG is automatically assessing the human playability of generated game content with respect to aspects ranging from basic "hard" constraints (e.g., a player can actually finish a level or achieve the goal or goals associated with a level) to more psychologically-based "soft" constraints (e.g., gameplay on a level maintains a rhythmic variation in difficulty) [1], [2].
-As the problem of determining whether given levels can be completed is NP-hard (and hence is not efficiently solvable for all possible inputs) for many classical games [3]-[6], efficient assessments of playability done within current implementations of PCG must of necessity be driven by restricted exhaustive, evolutionary, or heuristic-based simulation searches of the gamespace which are not guaranteed to always correctly assess playability but are fast and judge correctly most of the time [1].

-As mentioned above, PCG does not consider issues related to the automatic generation or evaluation of NPC game agents; this is not surprising, given the widespread opinion that current techniques based on finite-state machines seem to work quite well in released computer games and thus the problem of generating such agents has been effectively solved [7], [8].
-However, though such classical models of game agents are sufficient for modeling short-term action-based interactions with human players, they are not satisfactory for modeling more socially realistic agent-player interactions that take place over longer (possibly disjoint) periods of time, require a larger degree of memory on the part of agents, and involve the maintenance of collections of items and facts by agents which can be both exchanged with and used in defining behavior with respect to other agents and human players.
+An important subproblem of game content generation is automatically assessing the human playability of such content with respect to aspects ranging from basic "hard" constraints (e.g., a player can actually finish a level or achieve the goal or goals associated with a level) to more psychologically-based "soft" constraints (e.g., gameplay on a level maintains a rhythmic variation in difficulty) [1,2].
+As the problem of determining whether given levels can be completed is NP-hard (and hence is not efficiently solvable for all possible inputs) for many classical games [3-6], efficient assessments of playability done within current implementations must of necessity be driven by restricted exhaustive, evolutionary, or heuristic-based simulation searches of the gamespace which are not guaranteed to always correctly assess playability but are fast and judge correctly most of the time [1].
+Though simple finite-state models of game agents [7] are sufficient for modeling short-term action-based interactions with human players, they are not satisfactory for modeling more socially realistic agent-player interactions that take place over longer (possibly disjoint) periods of time.
+As a minimum, this requires a larger degree of memory on the part of agents, as well as the ability to maintain collections of items and facts which can be both exchanged with and used in defining behavior with respect to other agents and human players.
+Initial work on automatically generating groups of such agents is already underway [8].
+Though the search techniques described above can be and to an extent have already been adapted to assess the playability these groups, it would be most useful to know if efficient correctness-guaranteed methods are available and, if so, in what circumstances.